Tuckahoe (plantation): Main house and its exterior

 William Randolph III constructed the current dwelling, now a National Historic Landmark, beginning in the mid-1730s.
-Dendrochronology analysis indicates the timbers in the older (north) wing date to ca. 1733 and this is supported by archaeological evidence dating the north porch to ca. 1740.
+Dendrochronology analysis indicates the timbers in the older (north) wing date to c.
+1733 and this is supported by archaeological evidence dating the north porch to c.
+1740.
 The north wing features pine and black walnut paneling with exquisite carvings and moldings.
 William Randolph then added a center hall and south wing, creating a unique "H" shape which was completed by 1740.
 The main residence at Tuckahoe plantation is one of the "great plantations" of 18th-century Virginia.

 The two-story wood structure sits in its original spot, the only Randolph home to not be relocated.
 The structure forms an "H," with wings mirroring each other and connected by a central corridor.
 The entrances to the house are reached by flights of stairs and two porches.
 The stoop is covered by a projected pediment supported by simple wooden posts and is framed by a wooden railing.
 To either side of the entrance is a pair of windows as well as a central window over the entrance, each with dark shutters.
 Each two-sashed window contains 9 panes of glass.
 The gabled roof rests on a simple cornice line with dentil moldings.
 A large brick chimney rises from either side of the home.